Top 5 Conditions Dry Needling Can Help With

 5. Natural Fibromyalgia Relief

-Fibromyalgia is a chronic condition which causes muscle pain, tenderness, and fatigue.
+Fibromyalgia is a chronic condition which may cause:

 Individuals with fibromyalgia often develop trigger points.